szczyglis-dev/py-gpt/README.md

 To register custom LLM wrappers:

-- Provide a list of LLM wrapper instances as the second argument when initializing the custom app launcher.
+- Provide a list of LLM wrapper instances as `llms` keyword argument.

 **Example:**